 Why did the Pawtucket Police Department Want to Access Kristine Ohler’s Body before the Rhode Island Medical Examiner’s Office?

 Sgt.
-Braga was called and arrived at Mr. Colebut’s apartment prior to the EMTs and a rescue and he told one of the officer’s who responded to 65 Fountain St. 3rd floor in Pawtucket, RI in response to Mr. Colebut’s RI E 911 medical emergency call that was re-routed to the police by the Pawtucket dispatcher to follow the rescue to the hospital.
-Pawtucket Police Officer Jordan Coty, one of the first responders, was at Miriam Hospital when Pawtucket Detective Hans Cute and Pawtucket BCI Officer Mark Ramos arrived in the Emergency Room shortly after 2:00 am.
+Braga was called and arrived at Mr. Colebut’s apartment at 00:51 prior to the EMTs and a rescue that arrived at 00:59 and he told Officer Jordan Coty to follow the rescue to Miriam Hospital.
+Officer Jordan Coty was a first responder to 65 Fountain St. 3rd floor in Pawtucket, RI in response to Mr. Colebut’s RI E 911 medical emergency call on February 17, 2020 – a call that was unnecessarily re-routed to the police by the Pawtucket communications dispatcher, Michael Fidalgo, to follow the rescue to the hospital.

 According to Patient Care Records (PCR) in the Medical Examiner & Autopsy Info on February 17, 2020 at 03:13 am Medical Examiner Information Yes is clearly selected for all deaths that occur in the Emergency Department (ED) and under ME Accepted Body?
 It states, Yes by Angela Sawyer.

-- “To photograph deceased patient as authorized by the Next of kin…” and,
+1. “To photograph deceased patient as authorized by the Next of kin…” and,

-- “For investigation of a patient who is (or is suspected to be) a victim of a crime (EXCLUDING DOMESTIC VIOLENCE)…” [Ramos knew that the police were accusing Victor Colebut of domestic violence which is specifically excluded.]
+2. “For investigation of a patient who is (or is suspected to be) a victim of a crime (EXCLUDING DOMESTIC VIOLENCE)…” [Ramos knew that the police were accusing Victor Colebut of domestic violence which is specifically excluded.]

-Both Detective Hans Cute and BCI Officer Mark Ramos knew that the Pawtucket Police and EMT/Firefighters, albeit falsely, reported to Miriam Hospital staff that the patient was the victim of domestic violence.
 According to R.I.
 Gen. Laws § 5-37.3-4 (a)(2) “Any person who violates the provisions of this section may be liable for actual and punitive damages.” and section (a)(4) states, “Any person who knowingly and intentionally violates the provisions of this section shall, upon conviction, be fined not more than five thousand ($5,000) dollars for each violation, or imprisoned not more than six (6) months for each violation, or both.”

 The Pawtucket Police did photograph the deceased and did present the images taken at Miriam Hospital ER to the Grand Jury and misrepresented the facts.
 Detective David Silva testified while under oath and said that he was at the “scene” when the photographs were taken, but the unlawful custodial interrogation of Mr. Colebut reveals the truth.
 BECAUSE they were plotting and planning how to pin a crime on an innocent 911 caller, after the fact, the Pawtucket Police Department decided to falsely claim that the photo’s were taken at the apartment to match their narrative.
 The Pawtucket Police falsely reported that they were responding to a 911 hang-up and a death investigation – the 911 call alone discredits this fabricated story.